 This guidance is for England, Scotland and Wales

-The Consumer Rights Act 2015 gives you important rights when you make a contract with a trader for the supply of goods, services and digital content.
+The Consumer Rights Act 2015 gives you important rights when you make a contract with a trader for the supply of goods, services and/or digital content.

 Complaining about digital content may not seem as straightforward as complaining about goods and services.
-Know your rights and find out what you can do if things go wrong before making a purchase.
+Before making a purchase, make sure you know your rights and find out what you can do if things go wrong.

-This guide gives you an overview of the key rights you have when a trader supplies digital content to you, and a clear direction to follow when you want to complain.
+This guide gives you an overview of the key rights you have when a trader supplies digital content to you, and a clear direction to follow if you want to complain.

 SUPPLY OF DIGITAL CONTENT: AN OVERVIEW OF YOUR RIGHTS